MICROSOFT DYNAMICS 365 BUSINESS CENTRAL SOFTWARE ADVICE AND BEST PRACTICES

 What can you set in the Business Central retention policy?

 In Business Central, you can set up a retention policy to manage the lifecycle of different types of data.
-The policy can be configured to automatically delete various types of data, such as Job Queue Entries, Blob Storages, Change Log Entries, and more, after a specified period.
+Retention policies can automatically delete expired records from supported tables, including selected system logs, archived records, and eligible tables added by extensions.
 This helps to ensure that your database does not become cluttered with unnecessary data and that your system runs smoothly.
-By setting up a retention policy, you can also ensure compliance with data retention regulations and avoid any legal or financial risks associated with data retention.
+By setting up a retention policy, you can support your organisation’s data retention and records-management requirements and avoid any legal or financial risks associated with data retention.

 Write a Comment